 Partial grades will not remain valid after the exam and the resit of the course.

 Register for every course and workgroup via uSis.
 For this course, students will be enrolled by the programme.
 In uSis you can access your personal schedule and view your results.

 Leiden University uses Brightspace as its online learning management system.
 After enrolment for the course in uSis you will be automatically enrolled in the Brightspace environment of this course.

-This course is part of the virtual exchange.
+In block 2, this course is part of the virtual exchange.